clarpaul/RepData_PeerAssessment1/Clarpaul_Reproducible_Research_PA1.md

 ```r
 stepsbyint <- activity %>% group_by(interval) %>% summarize(StepsPerMin = mean(steps, na.rm = TRUE)/5)
 ```
 To make the plot as a function of time of day using `ggplot`, we use the interval information to generate times of class `POSIXct`.
 To do so, we need to reformat the interval information, which is read in as an integer that represents 24-hour clock time, not number of minutes.
-Note the break between 55 and 10, indicative of clock time:
+Note the break between 55 and 100, indicative of clock time (0:55 and 1:00):

 ```r
 stepsbyint$interval[9:15]